amitevski/sf-film-locations/README.md

 Run `ng test` to execute the unit tests via [Karma](https://karma-runner.github.io).
+Run `ng test --code-coverage true` to also generate coverage files in `coverage/index.html`.
 Run `ng run test:server` to execute the unit for the expressjs server.

 ### Running end-to-end tests